The Principle of Least Action as Interpreted by Nature and by the Observer: Introduction

 However, when applied to the study of particle trajectories, this principle has often been viewed as puzzling by many scholars, including Henri Poincar\'e, who was nonetheless one of its most intensive users \cite{Poincare}: "\emph{The very enunciation of the principle of least action is objectionable.
 To move from one point to another, a material molecule, acted on by no force, but compelled to move on a surface, will take as its path the geodesic line, i.e., the shortest path .
 This molecule seems to know the point to which we want to take it, to foresee the time it will take to reach it by such a path, and then to know how to choose the most convenient path.
 The enunciation of the principle presents it to us, so to speak, as a living and free entity.
 It is clear that it would be better to replace it by a less objectionable enunciation, one in which, as philosophers would say, final effects do not seem to be substituted for acting causes.}"

-We will show that the difficulties of interpretation of the principle of least action concerning the "final causes" or the "efficient causes" come from the existence of two different actions: the \emph{Euler-Lagrange action} (or classical action) $S_{cl}(\mathbf{x},t;\mathbf{x}_0)$, which links the initial position $\mathbf{x}_0$ and its position $\mathbf{x}$ at time t, and the \emph{Hamilton-Jacobi action} $S(\mathbf{x},t)$, which depends on an initial action $S_{0}(\mathbf{x})$.
+We will show that the difficulties of interpretation of the principle of least action concerning the "final causes" or the "efficient causes" are due to the existence of two different actions: the "Euler-Lagrange action" (or classical action) $S_{cl}(\mathbf{x},t;\mathbf{x}_0)$, which links the initial position $\mathbf{x}_0$ and its position $\mathbf{x}$ at time t, and the "Hamilton-Jacobi action" $S(\mathbf{x},t)$, which depends on an initial action $S_{0}(\mathbf{x})$.

 These two actions are solutions to the same Hamilton-Jacobi equation, but with very different initial conditions: smooth conditions for the Hamilton-Jacobi action, singular conditions for the Euler-Lagrange action.
-These initial conditions are not taken into account in the classical mechanics textbooks \cite{Landau,Goldstein}.
+These initial conditions are not taken into account in classical mechanics textbooks \cite{Landau,Goldstein}.
 We show that they are the key to understanding the principe of least action.

 In section~\ref{sect:ELHJ}, we recall the main properties of the Euler-Lagrange action and we propose a new interpretation.

 In section~\ref{sect:HJ}, we propose a novel way to look at the Hamilton-Jacobi action, in explaining the principle of least action that it satisfies.

+In section~\ref{sect:Minplus}, we show how Minplus analysis, a new branch of nonlinear mathematics, explains the difference between the Hamilton-Jacobi action and the Euler-Lagrange action.
+The equation between these two actions, which we call the Minplus Path Integral, is the analog in classical mechanics of the Feynman Path integral in quantum mechanics.

 In conclusion, we respond to Poincar\'e by provinding a clear-cut interpretation of this principle.